earthly/earthly/docs/cloud/satellites/gha-runners.md

 ### Examples
 #### Running an earthly job
 The following example runs the +build target in the Satellite.
-Given that the GH runner is configured to use the Satellite Buildkit instance, the persistent satellite cache is implicitly used here.
+Given that the GH runner is configured to use the Satellite BuildKit instance, the persistent satellite cache is implicitly used here.
 ```yml
 earthly-job:
   runs-on: [earthly-satellite#my-gha-satellite]